The Law of Wills in Boulder | Boulder Wills Attorney

-Wills and codicils (amendments to wills) must drafted carefully and in order to be effective, must be executed according to specific statutory rules.
-If changes are made to a will after it has been executed and those changes were not executed in accordance with the governing statutory requirements, the will could be viewed as void by a probate court.
+Wills and codicils (amendments to wills) must be drafted carefully, and to be effective they must be executed according to specific statutory rules.
+If changes are made to a will after it was originally executed and those changes were not executed in accordance with the statutory requirements, the will or the amendments to the will could be deemed void by the probate court.

 If a will was not properly executed or if a will does not properly dispose of all of a decedent’s property, the laws of intestacy may come into play.
-The law of intestate succession is the law that governs how property is disposed of when not transferred by operation of law, through a will, or through a trust.
-The state government has done its best to come up with fall back rules that it believes most people would want to control, but since one size never fits all in estate planning no one should rely on the laws of intestacy to distribute their estate in an equitable manner.
+The laws of intestacy are the laws that govern how property is disposed of when that property is not transferred by operation of law, through a contractual arrangement, through a will, or through a trust.
+The Colorado General Assembly has done its best to come up with default rules that it believes most people would want in place in the event a decedent’s wishes could not be determined following their death.
+But in almost no circumstance will any given person’s wishes fully align with the laws of intestacy, meaning that if no estate plan is in place for someone, his or her unexpressed wishes will likely be thwarted upon his or her death.
+It follows that under almost no circumstances should anyone rely on the laws of intestacy to effectuate their wishes.

 If you are looking for an Estate Planning Attorney in Boulder with a results oriented approach tailored to your matter’s specific needs, contact Newell Law.
 We have the experience and knowledge to achieve the best results possible for your case.